buvis/docs/src/catalogue/ghost.md

 ## Description

-Ghost is a blogging and publishing software
+Ghost is a blogging and publishing software.

 ## k8 at home search